lingyongyan/lingyongyan.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am currently a Research Scientist / Staff Engineer leading the Agent Strategy Team at Baidu Qianfan (Beijing), working on advancing the research and development in LLMs and LLM-based Agents.
+I am currently a Research Scientist / Staff Engineer at Baidu Qianfan (Beijing), where I lead a strategy team and drive both research and engineering on LLMs and LLM-based Agents.
-Before that, I worked as a Research Scientist at Baidu Search.
+Prior to joining Qianfan, I was a Research Scientist at Baidu Search from 2021 to 2024.
-I received my Ph.D. in 2021 from the Institute of Software, Chinese Academy of Sciences (ISCAS), under the supervision of Prof. Sun Le and Prof. Han Xianpei.
+I obtained my Ph.D. in 2021 from the Institute of Software, Chinese Academy of Sciences (ISCAS), advised by Prof. Le Sun and Prof. Xianpei Han.
-My research interests focus on Large Language Models, LLM-based Agents, Model Alignment, and related areas.
+My research centers on Large Language Models, LLM-based Agents, Model Alignment, and related topics.
-I have published over 20 papers at top-tier AI conferences, including ACL, NeurIPS, ICLR and EMNLP, and my work received the Outstanding Paper Award at EMNLP 2023.
+I have authored more than 30 papers at top-tier AI venues such as ACL, NeurIPS, ICLR, and EMNLP, and was honored with the Outstanding Paper Award at EMNLP 2023.

 🔔Recruitment🔔
 ===
 We are seeking self-motivated Ph.D. candidates and graduates in (v)LLM, Agentic Reasoning, and Reinforcement Learning to join us as research interns and full-time researchers, respectively.
 Please send your CV to yanlingyong [at] baidu [dot] com if interested.

+Recent Highlights
+===
+* [2026-02] Our [Deep Research System](https://github.com/baidubce/qianfan-deepresearch-bench) ranked **#1** on the [DeepResearch-Bench Leaderboard](https://huggingface.co/spaces/muset-ai/DeepResearch-Bench-Leaderboard).
+* [2025-04] Launched the [心响 App](https://apps.apple.com/cn/app/%E5%BF%83%E5%93%8D/id6743755526) as the **Strategy Lead**.

 Recent News
 ===